 Kronomyth 7.0: GEOLOGICAL POSITIVISM.
 Stanley seems to be inching slowly toward mainstream R&B with each album.
 The man likes to sing, and has a decent voice, although he’s still a little too spread out stylistically to win over the fusion or funk camps entirely.
 Highlights this time include a space funk adventure with Chick Corea (“Underestimation”), the soulful “You/Me Together” featuring Marcy Levy (late of Eric Clapton’s employ) on vocals and the suite (if slightly indigestible) “The Story of A Man And A Woman.”
 Those last two tracks feature a substantial string section in tow, while Clarke calls in Michael Jackson’s Off The Wall-bangers for the rudimentary funk single, “We Supply.”
 Like Modern Man before it, Rocks, Pebbles And Sand is a mixed bag.
 I prefer the fusion and can do without the funk.
-As for the vocal songs, they work some of the time; the opening “Danger Street,” for example, reminded me of John Lennon and Frank Zappa, artists I don’t readily associate with Stanley Clarke.
+As for the vocal songs, they work some of the time; the opening “Danger Street,” for example, reminded me of John Lennon, an artist I don’t readily associate with Stanley Clarke.
 Modern Man and Rocks are two albums that do many things well, none of them exceptionally well.
 I can tell you that some of the subsequent straight-up R&B albums are pretty awful, although I think jazz in general collectively cringed in the 80s as fusion players pursued funk and disco as a way to cash in on their chops.
 This album at least rocks some of the time and continues to make a case that the words “singer/songwriter” belong somewhere after the title of world’s greatest bass guitarist.

 Original LP Version

 B2.
 We Supply (Stanley Clarke/Louis Johnson)